RetroReversing/retroReversing/pages/dreamcast/Chicken Run Source Code.md

 # Game Credits
 * Fred Williams (Lead Programmer) - https://twitter.com/RFredW
+  - ```c
-  * ```// I'll do these things for platforms, with a view to copying 'em into the main collision code
+    // I'll do these things for platforms, with a view to copying 'em into the main collision code
     // when it's free.
 Luv, Fred.
     ```
 * Tom Drummond (Programmer)